 Witness Statement of

 GBO

-Support person present: Yes, Open Secret
+Support person present: Yes,

-My name is GBO 1958.
+1. My name is GBO My date of birth is GBO 1958.
 My contact details are known to the Inquiry.

 Life before going into care

-My dad's name was My mum was called They've both passed away now.
+2. My dad's name was My mum was called They've both passed away now.
 I was born and brought up by my parents in Glasgow.
 I have brothers and a sister.
 I am the oldest.
 My sister is two years younger than me is four years younger than me and is six years younger than me.
 My last full sibling is He is eight years younger than me.
 That part of my family was all good.
 Everything was hunky dory in Glasgow.
 I can't remember being around my dad then.
 I think he was in prison.
 He was there but he was never really there so I spent most of my time with my mother, gran and my sister.